FART for Fantastic Photos

 You always can refine more and more, and as you do, your photos become stronger.
 If it was the redhead that caught your eye, what exactly about her caught your eye?
 If it was her hair, what exactly about her hair grabbed you?

 Ask a sculptor, and he'll tell you that sculpture is simple.
 All you do is chip away all that isn't part of what you're trying to sculpt.
 Simply take away all the stone that isn't what you need, and you're done.
+The hard part is knowing what is supposed to be part of the sculpture.

 Photography is the same.
 You have to work diligently to remove everything from your picture that isn't part of the picture.
 Remove all distractions and anything and everything that isn't directly related to telling the story you're trying to tell, and when you've removed every distracting or unrelated element, your masterpiece is complete.